thebkv/bkv/Matthew_08.md

 ## References (for this chapter)
 - Leviticus 13–14 — Laws of leprosy, cleansing, and exclusion
 - Genesis 32:28 — Jacob renamed Israel, “One who struggles with God”
+- Psalm 8:4–6 — “What is man… or son of man… crowned with glory and honor”
 - Isaiah 59:19 — Nations gathered from east and west
 - Isaiah 53:4 — “He took our illnesses and bore our diseases” (quoted in v.17)
 - Daniel 7:13–14 — Reborn Humanity (Son of Man) receiving dominion and glory